This tutorial shows you how to work with the Edit PDFs features in Acrobat X. See what the all-new Acrobat DC can do for you.

-This video shows you how to rearrange and manipulate pages in Acrobat X using the new Page Panel.
+In this tutorial, learn how to edit PDF to rearrange and manipulate pages in Acrobat X using the new Page Panel.

 Steve Adler October 12, 2010